BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/the_easterlings.md

 - **Phalanx** `ACTIVE`

-Easterlings can use pike and shield without penalty.
+Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
 If an Easterling model loses a duel roll on foot, up to two other models that also have the Phalanx rule can Make Way, instead of one.

 - **The Gleaming Horde** `ACTIVE`

 While mounted, gain the Shield-wall rule.
 The +1 Defence applies to both rider and mount.
-Hero models don't need a shield.
+Hero models don't need a [shield][Shield].

 - **Knights of the Dragon Cult** `PASSIVE`